cebreus/gulp-devstack/README.md

 ### Development

-Starts watchers, compilers etc. for development with hot-reload in the browser.
+Starts watchers, compilers etc., for development with hot-reload in the browser.

 1. Run development task